New Amsterdam (2018 TV series): Marketing

 On May 13, 2018, NBC released the first official trailer for the series.
 On June 22, 2018, a screening of the series was held during SeriesFest, an annual international television festival, at the Denver Art Museum's Lewis I. Sharp Auditorium in Denver, Colorado.
 The screening was followed by a question-and-answer session with series lead Ryan Eggold and executive producers David Schulner and Peter Horton.
 It was moderated by Vanity Fair's executive West Coast editor, Krista Smith.
 On September 10, 2018, the series took part in the 12th Annual PaleyFest Fall Television Previews, which featured a preview screening of the series.

 Distribution

 In the United Kingdom, the series premiered its first half of Season 1 on Amazon Video on February 8, 2019.
 Amazon Video releases the series in binge-ready batches, with further episodes released in May 2019 and November 2019.

-It was announced on June 1, 2021, that the show was moving from the streaming service to the channel Sky Witness, where it premiered in July 2021.
+It was announced on June 1, 2021, that the show was moving from the Prime Video streaming service to the channel Sky Witness, where it premiered in July 2021.